 Materials that are not normal form are called special form.
 These are encapsulated solid sealed sources made to withstand rigorous testing, and are accompanied by an 'IAEA Certificate of Competent Authority' (also called 'special form certificate').
-Am positioning sources in some older gamma cameras sometimes qualify as special form.
+241Am positioning sources in some older gamma cameras sometimes qualify as special form.

 A radioactive article or instrument is an object or apparatus having radioactive material as a component part, requiring disassembly to get to the radioactive material.
-Examples: smoke detector containing Am, luminous watch dial containing Ra, survey meter with a dedicated Cs button check-source attached to it.
+Examples: smoke detector containing 241Am, luminous watch dial containing 226Ra.